-- This is essentially the modus operandi of Hoverbomb Gun in Ratchet & Clank: Going Commando.
-It is the strongest weapon not named R.Y.N.O.II or Zodiac and in fact you can steer the mine remotely while it is floating and technically has infinite range.
+- The Hoverbomb Gun in Ratchet & Clank: Going Commando is the strongest weapon not named R.Y.N.O.II or Zodiac and in fact you can steer the mine remotely while it is floating and technically has infinite range.
 However, unlike for Visibomb Gun or Spiderbomb Glove, you stay in Ratchet's third-person view, so good luck actually hitting anything when Depth Deception is a serious problem unless you're using it at point-blank range.

 - Dawn of War